Corporate Law and Corporate Governance

 AIIFL has also hosted the Corporate Law Studies Interest Group, convened by Professor CK Low at the Chinese University of Hong Kong from 2006 to 2015.
 With the establishment of CFRED at CUHK, this programme has now become a Joint Programme between AIIFL and CFRED.

-From 2015, AIIFL and Companies Registry will join force to bring to HK world-renowned experts in Corporate Law to engage in research and deliver cutting edge lectures on Corporate Law and Governance issues annually.
-This will significantly enhance the research capacity and impact of AIIFL in this area.
+From 2015, AIIFL and Companies Registry has joined force to bring to Hong Kong world-renowned experts in Corporate Law to engage in research and deliver cutting edge lectures on Corporate Law and Governance issues annually.
+This has significantly enhanced the research capacity and impact of AIIFL in this area.